 N.B.
 The above values are estimates and for illustration purposes only.
 The actual nutritional values will vary depending on the specific ingredients used.
 The % Reference Intake (RI) will also vary depending on your age, gender, height, BMI, level of activity and other personal variables.

-If you make these chapatis, I’d love to hear your feedback and any suggestions for adaptations!
-Tag your photos with #bitofthegoodstuff on social media and they will find their way to me.
+If you make these chapattis, I’d love to hear your feedback and any suggestions for adaptations!
+Tag your comments and photos with #bitofthegoodstuff on social media and they will find their way to me.
 You can also connect with me on my social media channels here:

 With love,